tpascarella/sr50/docs/equipment/savings-ef.md

 Reports vary, but generally people recommend a minimum of 3-6 months of expenses, but some say as much as a full year.
 Honestly whatever dollar amount can make you sleep soundly at night is good enough.
 If that's $5000, it's $5000.
 If its $30,000, it's $30,000.
 Its up to you.

+## A Good Starting Template

+I recommend keeping $10,000 in savings for every adult you are responsible for, and $5,000 for every child you are responsible.
+You can include all of your pets as one child in this example.

+So for a set of parents with 3 children that are dependent on them, a $25,000 emergency fund should be your starting target.
+You can always adjust up or down.

 >Increase Your Savings Rate